 What makes the online version particularly insidious?
 Digital platforms remove natural pacing mechanisms that exist in face-to-face relationships.
 Think about it: in traditional dating, you might see someone once or twice a week initially.
 Online, someone can message you constantly throughout the day, comment on every social media post, and maintain what feels like continuous presence.
 This creates an artificial intimacy acceleration that bypasses our usual psychological defenses.

 I’ve observed in my practice how clients describe feeling “addicted” to these early-stage digital interactions—constantly checking their phones, feeling anxious when messages don’t arrive immediately.
 This isn’t accidental.
 The intermittent reinforcement schedule created by unpredictable message timing mirrors the psychological mechanisms behind slot machines, as research on behavioral psychology has long established.
+This creates an artificial intimacy acceleration that bypasses our usual psychological defenses.
+I’ve observed in my practice how clients describe feeling “addicted” to these early-stage digital interactions—constantly checking their phones, feeling anxious when messages don’t arrive immediately.
+This isn’t accidental.
+The intermittent reinforcement schedule created by unpredictable message timing mirrors the psychological mechanisms behind smartphone addiction, as research on behavioral psychology has long established.

 The ideological dimension: capitalism and commodified connection